Jesus' Ministry After

 Appearance to Ten Apostles

-Nisan 19 on the Hebrew (Biblical) calendar begins at sunset.
+Jesus, on the same day he appeared to the two men traveling to Emmaus, appears to ten of his disciples just before sunset (John 20:19).
 This is the first time Jesus shows himself alive to those who participated in his last Passover meal.
-His miraculous manifestation occurs, after sunset, while the disciples are behind closed doors in fear of the Jews.
-For reasons unknown, the disciple named Thomas was not with the group at this time (see John 20:19).
+His miraculous manifestation occurs while the disciples are behind closed doors in fear of the Jews.
+For reasons unknown, the disciple named Thomas was not with the group at this time (John 20:24).

 After Christ leaves, the disciples tell Thomas that the Lord appeared to them.
 Thomas doubts (which is where the phrase "doubting Thomas" came from) their words and states the following.